Dalmatian dog

-The Dalmatian is a breed of dog, which has a white coat marked with black or brown-colored spots.
-Originating as a hunting dog, it was also used as a carriage dog in its early days.
-The origins of this breed can be traced back to present-day Croatia and its historical region of Dalmatia.
+The Dalmatian is a breed of dog with a white coat marked with dark-coloured spots.
+Originally bred as a hunting dog, it was also used as a carriage dog by firefighters in the days of horse-drawn firehouse carriages.
+The origins of this breed can be traced to Croatia and the historical region of Dalmatia.
 It is thought that early ancestors of the breed were certain breeds of pointers and a spotted Great Dane.
-Today, it is a popular family pet and many dog enthusiasts enter Dalmatians into kennel club competitions.
+The modern breed has become a popular pet commonly entered by Dalmatian enthusiasts into kennel club competitions.

 Characteristics

 Body

 The Dalmatian is a muscular dog with excellent endurance and stamina.
 When fully grown, according to the American Kennel Club (AKC) breed standard, it stands from 19 to 23 in tall.